totuni/esp-studio-examplesII/Transformations/join/README.md

 # SAS Event Stream Processing Join Window

 ## Overview
 This example demonstrates the various ways to use SAS Event Stream Processing Join windows.
 Join windows in SAS Event Stream Processing enable you to combine streaming data from multiple sources based on specific join conditions.
-By combining fast-moving fact data and dimension data you can make decisions and detect patterns as events happen.
-This example explains how to pre-join dimension tables, choose the correct join type for your outcome, and configure state so only necessary records are held in memory.
+By combining fast-moving fact data and dimension data, you can make decisions and detect patterns as events happen.
+This example explains how to pre-join dimension tables, choose the correct join type for your outcome, and configure state.
 These practices help lower latency, avoid unbounded memory growth, and make streaming pipelines easier to maintain and scale.

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).